-First things first, you want to get your chicken breaded.
+First thing first, you want to get your chicken breaded.
 It’s really quite simple, but it makes the perfectly crunchy chicken.
 Flour, egg and panko bread crumbs mixed with lemon zest and parmesan cheese are all you need.

 First dredge your chicken in the flour.
 We add salt and pepper to this step so that the chicken is well seasoned.
 Cover each side and lightly shake off the excess.